THS-on/rscc/readme.md

 # RSCC - Remote Support Connection Client

-RSCC is a RemoteSupport application to establish a connection between two clients and start an VNC-Connection, in multiple ways.
+RSCC is a RemoteSupport application to establish a connection between two clients and start a VNC-Connection, in multiple ways.

 Key features:
  - Uses VNC-Server and viewer